LCABush/LCABush.github.io/_pages/cv.md

 Publications:
 Book Chapters:
 * Bush, Lindsay and Adam Mazel.
-“Time for Change: Transforming Library Instruction for Transformative Learning.”
-Instructional Identities and Information Literacy, Volume 2: Transforming Our Programs, Institutions, and Profession.
-Ed.
+“Time for Change: Transforming Library Instruction for Transformative Learning.” <i>Instructional Identities and Information Literacy, Volume 2: Transforming Our Programs, Institutions, and Profession.</i> Ed.
 Amanda Hess.
 ACRL, forthcoming.

 * Bush, Lindsay and Courtney Seymour.
-“Identifying and Diluting the Dominant Flavor of a Source.”
-The Critical Thinking about Sources Cookbook.
-Ed.
+“Identifying and Diluting the Dominant Flavor of a Source.” <i>The Critical Thinking about Sources Cookbook.</i> Ed.
 Sarah Morris.
 Chicago: Association of College and Research Libraries, 2020. pp. 35-36.

 * Bush, Lindsay, Gail Golderman, Robyn Reed, and Courtney Seymour.
-“Passport to Discovery: A Library Adventure.”
-Planning Academic Library Orientations: Examples and Strategies from Online Tutorials to Scavenger Hunts.
-Eds.
+“Passport to Discovery: A Library Adventure.” <i>Planning Academic Library Orientations: Examples and Strategies from Online Tutorials to Scavenger Hunts.</i> Eds.
 Kylie Bailin, Ben Jahre, and Sarah Morris.
 Chandos, Elsevier, 2018. pp. 169-178.

 * Bush, Lindsay and Jillian Mason.
-“Transforming Curiosity into Inquiry.”
-The Future Scholar: Researching & Teaching the Frameworks for Writing & Information Literacy.
-Information Today Inc, 2016. pp. 23-43.
+“Transforming Curiosity into Inquiry.” <i>The Future Scholar: Researching & Teaching the Frameworks for Writing & Information Literacy.</i> Information Today Inc, 2016. pp. 23-43.

 Other Written Works:
 * Bush, Lindsay.
-"Vignette: Meeting Them Where They Live with Mind Maps."
-The One-shot Library Instruction Survival Guide.
-Ed.
+"Vignette: Meeting Them Where They Live with Mind Maps." <i>The One-shot Library Instruction Survival Guide.</i> Ed.
 Heidi E. Buchanan and Beth A. McDonough.
 3rd ed.
 Chicago: ALA Editions, 2021.

 Service and leadership
 ======